MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 Retrieves the metadata about the currently installed "package" (like description, installation time).
 This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied or checking whether there is a pending update that is waiting to be applied via a resume or restart.

-This method returns a `Promise` which resolves to one of two possible values:
+This method returns a `Promise`, which resolves to one of two possible values:

 1. `null` if the app is currently running the JS bundle from the binary and not a CodePush update.
 This occurs in the following scenarios:

    1. The end-user installed the app binary and has yet to install a CodePush update
    2. The end-user installed an update of the binary (for example from the store), which cleared away the old CodePush updates, and gave precedence back to the JS binary in the binary.

-2. A [`LocalPackage`](#localpackage) instance which represents the metadata for the currently running CodePush update.
+2. A [`LocalPackage`](#localpackage) instance, which represents the metadata for the currently running CodePush update.

 Example Usage: